ElsaLebas/AlgoliaAcademy_crawler_lab/README.md

-# Algolia Academy Crawler Lab
+# Algolia Academy Crawler Lab - Build the Front End

 _This project was generated with [create-instantsearch-app](https://github.com/algolia/create-instantsearch-app) by [Algolia](https://algolia.com)._